Vasylkiv

+Geography

+Vasylkiv is located on the Stuhna river, a tributary of Dnieper.

 History

+Middle Ages

-Vasylkiv was founded in 988 CE, and fortified in the 11th century.
-According to the Primary Chronicle, it was the place where Vladimir the Great's numerous wives lived.
-After the Christianization of Kyiv, Vladimir built there a fortress and named it Vasilev, after his patron saint, Saint Basil (Vasily).
+Vasylkiv was founded in 988 CE by prince Volodymyr the Great.
+According to legends, it was the location of Volodymyr's baptism and a place where he was saved from an attack by Pechenegs.
+The Church of Annunciation was constructed in the city under Volodymyr's rule.
+The town was fortified in the 11th century.
+According to the Primary Chronicle, it was the place where Volodymyr's numerous wives lived.
+After the Christianization of Kyiv, Volodymyr built there a fortress and named it Vasilev, after his patron saint, Saint Basil (Vasily).

 In the early 11th century, it was the birthplace of Saint Theodosius of Kiev.
 The Anthony and Theodosius Pechersky Church, built in the Ukrainian Baroque style in the 1750s, commemorates both Theodosius and Anthony of Kiev.

 In 1240, the city was destroyed by the invading Mongol Empire.

-It slowly recovered, and was incorporated as a city in 1796.
+Early Modern era

 In 1658, the Russian military commander Yuri Baryatinsky defeated the army of hetman Ivan Vyhovsky's brother Konstantin near Vasylkiv, after the Ukrainian hetman switched sides in favour of the Polish–Lithuanian Commonwealth.

 The first medical quarantine house in Ukraine was established in Vasylkiv in 1740.

-Through the seventeenth and early eighteenth centuries, Vasylkiv remained an obscure place, almost forgotten in spite of the glorious history and connection to many earlier historic events, it was put back on the map by an anecdotal story related to Catherine II of Russia.
-As per legend, while passing through it during the night, the carriage lost one wheel.
-Catherine II woke up from the sudden jerk, and asked the name of the town.
-When she fell asleep again, her servants repaired the wheel and the carriage moved again.
-She woke up again and upon learning that it is still Vasylkiv, she remarked : "A large town, indeed".

-Russian troops in the city took part in the failed Decembrist revolt against the Russian Empire in 1825 (see Chernigov Regiment revolt).
+Under the rule of Russian Empire, Vasylkiv served as an povit centre.
+It was incorporated as a city in 1796.
+Russian troops in Vasylkiv took part in the failed Decembrist revolt against the Russian Empire in 1825 (see Chernigov Regiment revolt).

+Ukrainian War of Independence

 In 1918–1919, the city was captured from Bolshevik control by the nationalist Ukrainian army several times.
 On February 28 the Battle of Vasylkiv took place.
+In February 1919, Petlyura's armies conducted pogroms in Vasilkov, massacring 50 Jews and 60 Russians suspected of being Communists; the Jewish community was forced to pay a special contribution.
 On April 5, the city was occupied by Ataman Zeleny's rebels.

-During the nationalist struggle, Marko Shlyakhovy, aka Ataman Karmelyuk, based a nationalist unit in the Kladova tract near the village of Dzvinkova, which conducted combat operations against the Bolsheviks together with Ataman Zeleny's units.
+During the Ukrainian War of Independence, Marko Shlyakhovy, aka Ataman Karmelyuk, based a nationalist unit in the Kladova tract near the village of Dzvinkova, which conducted combat operations against the Bolsheviks together with Ataman Zeleny's units.
 On August 24, 1919, during the offensive on Kiev, Vasilkov was approached by units of the UNR Army.
 After a battle Vasylkiv was captured from Red Army troops by the Black Zaporizhzhia Cavalry Regiment.
 Bolshevik rule over the city was eventually established in 1920.